Strieglitz/HTW-SN-RIOT-LED/README.md

 `make clean all`

+### the Border Router

 Now all neccessery steps are done to Compile the Exapmles that Riot-Os provied such as the BorderRouter and the gcoap exapmles.
 Background :
 The samr21-xpro Controllers working with the IEEE 802.15.4 Protocol which is super energy saving, but is not compatible with wlan or anything else an "normal" computer or laptop provides.
 So the Connection to the Microcontroller have to be via USB because its the only usable Interface from our point of view.
 The Microcontrollers on the other hand can communicate over the IEEE 802.15.4 Protocol and thats where the BorderRouter takes place.
 He is connected to the Ubuntu via the USB and Communicates with the LED-Microcontrollers over the network.
 So he works as an Router and forwards all the Traffic between pc and Microcontrollers.
-For This purpose you give the Borderrouter an IP-Prefix wich the BR is using
+For This purpose you give the Borderrouter an IP-Prefix wich the BR is using to create his own subnet, but later more .

 So the Borderrouter is the connection to the running Microcontrollers.
-To
+To make on of the Nodes an Microcontroller plug it on your pc and navigate to the /RIOT/examples/gnrc_border_router

+`cd .../RIOT/examples/gnrc_border_router/`

+there is an makefile wich we can use to generate an borderrouter node.
+Riot is not only working with the samr21-xpro , so you should change the BOARD variable in the makefile to samr21-xpro, if not you can alternatively call

+`export BOARD=samr21-xpro`

+to set an bash enviroment variable. but you have to do this every time you open an new terminal.

+After telling Riot what kind of board is used just call "make all" in the gnrc_border_router folder

+`make all`

+this Line